About this policy

 To access personal information, a written request should be sent to the Commission’s Privacy Officer by email at [email protected] or in writing to:

 The Privacy Officer

 PO Box R1463 Royal Exchange

 We can decline access to, or correction of, personal information under circumstances set out in the Privacy Act.
-Generally, where we refuse to give you access, we will give you written notice of the reasons for refusal and the mechanisms available to you to dispute that decision.
+Generally, where we refuse to give you access or correct information, we will give you written notice of the reasons for refusal and the mechanisms available to you to dispute that decision.